 And as a worn Shock Absorber is unable to keep the wheels even on the road, there will be uneven wear in the tyres.
 Just check the tyre markings.

 Another area prone to damage is the attachment points at the ends of the Shock Absorber.
 These attachment points are used to secure the Shock Absorbers to the car, and they come with rubber bushings which may crack.
-A tapping sound when driving over bumps may indicated a broken rubber bushing there.
+A tapping sound when driving over bumps may indicate a broken rubber bushing there.

 Keep your car on the roads the way it should be, with Car Parts Direct!